klusta-team/example/README.md

         klusta params.prm

+   The PRM file is a text file (written in Python) containing all parameters the KlustaSuite requires in order to spike sort the data.
+You will see a PRB file too: this text file (written in Python) contains information about the probe.
+See below for more details.

 5. Then, double-click on the KlustaViewa icon on your desktop and do `File > Open` and select `test_hybrid_120sec.kwik`.

 6. To update the program, download `klustaviewa-0.3.0.beta1.win-amd64-py2.7.exe` in the **software repository**.